One of the Russell Group universities, Birmingham. Image credit: Graham Norrie/ Geograph

 - University of York

-However in UK league tables they often don’t fare too highly; they score well on research and entry requirements, but less highly on teaching and student satisfaction.
-In international league tables they fare better, as these rankings focus more on reputation (which is a self-satisfying measure) and research.
+However in the UK league tables, they often don’t fare too highly; they score well on research and entry requirements, but less highly on teaching and student satisfaction.
+In international league tables, they fare better, as these rankings focus more on reputation (which is a self-satisfying measure) and research.